Laff-in/onchain-analytics-portfolio/linea-30day-transactions/README.md

 ## Key Observations
 - **Daily transaction counts** ranged from roughly **9,600 to 28,700**, with notable peaks around **Aug 11th** and again around **Aug 19th–22nd**, suggesting periods of heightened network activity.
-- **Success rate stayed strong overall**, generally sitting between **91% and 98%** on most days — but dropped to a low of **~83.8% on Aug 12th**, coinciding with the day's highest failed-transaction count (4,261) and total transaction count (26,306).
+- **Success rate stayed strong overall**, generally sitting between **91% and 98%** on most days, but dropped to a low of **83.8% on Aug 12th**, coinciding with the day's highest failed transaction count (4,261) and total transaction count (26,306).
 This points to a period of network congestion or a specific event driving up failures.
-- **Total fees paid on Linea** were consistently low (typically under 1 ETH/day) but spiked sharply to roughly **5 ETH on Aug 11th–12th**, aligning with the surge in transaction volume and failed transactions — consistent with gas prices rising under network stress.
+- **Total fees paid on Linea** were consistently low (typically under 1 ETH/day) but spiked sharply to roughly **5 ETH on Aug 11th–12th**, aligning with the surge in transaction volume and failed transactions, consistent with gas prices rising under network stress.
 - **Average fee per transaction** followed the same pattern, spiking briefly around Aug 11th–12th before returning to its normal low, stable baseline for the rest of the 30-day window.
 - Together, these metrics suggest Linea handled a short burst of congestion around **Aug 11th–12th** (higher fees, more failures, lower success rate) but otherwise maintained stable, high-success-rate transaction processing for the remainder of the period.

-*(Figures are approximate, read from the query result table over the captured 30-day window — exact values shift as the dashboard refreshes.)*
+*(Figures are approximate, read from the query result table over the captured 30-day window, exact values shift as the dashboard refreshes.)*

 ---

 ## Query

-All 5 visuals on this dashboard are powered by a **single shared query** — the dashboard simply charts different columns (`total_transactions`, `successful_transactions`, `failed_transactions`, `success_rate_percent`, `total_fees_linea`, `avg_fee_per_txn_linea`) from the same daily result set.
+All 5 visuals on this dashboard are powered by a **single shared query**, the dashboard simply charts different columns (`total_transactions`, `successful_transactions`, `failed_transactions`, `success_rate_percent`, `total_fees_linea`, `avg_fee_per_txn_linea`) from the same daily result set.

 | Query | File |
 |---|---|